What’s in a name? With the exception of their super dressy Cellini range, every model in the Rolex lineup is an Oyster Perpetual.

 Blasts From the Past

-We are now in the unusual situation where the modern day Oyster Perpetual watches look very similar to vintage Air-Kings, while the contemporary Air-King is more like the bigger brother of the latest Explorer.
+When we compare the mens Rolex Oyster Perpetual vs Rolex Air-Kings, we find the unusual situation where the modern day Oyster Perpetual watches look very similar to vintage Air-Kings.
+However, the contemporary Air-King is more like the bigger brother of the latest Explorer.

 All three are examples of what Rolex has always done best, and better than just about any other manufacturer—the kind of unassuming yet achingly stylish timepieces that can be worn literally anywhere, with anything.